Subject Source: Library of Congress Subject Headings

 Dates: 1867-1965; Majority of material found within 1898-1949

-Overview Kutsher's Country Club, located in Monticello, N.Y., featured Gertrude Berg as Molly Goldberg at an evening in its Patio Club.
+Abstract This collection contains an autographed menu from Kutsher's Country Club of Monticello, N.Y., which featured Gertrude Berg as Molly Goldberg at an evening in its Patio Club.
 Disk jockey Jack Eigen's autograph is also on the menu.

 Dates: July 30, 1949